Comet moth

 The comet moth or Madagascan moon moth (Argema mittrei) is a moth native to the rain forests of Madagascar.
 The species was first described by Félix Édouard Guérin-Méneville in 1847.
 The adult moth cannot feed and only lives for 4 to 5 days.
 Although endangered in the wild due to habitat loss, the comet moth has been bred in captivity.
 The genus name Argema is Greek for "speckled eye" referencing the abundance of eyespots on their wings, warding off predators.

 Physical features

 There are physical differences among females and males.
 Females have more rounded wings.
 The male has a wingspan of 20 cm (7.9 inches) and a tail span of 15 cm (5.9 inches), making it one of the world's largest silk moths.
-The males have long, feathery antennas and the females have thin antennas.
-Argema mittrei wings have large eyespot, giving the appearance of a large and dangerous creature that should not be attacked.
+The males have long, feathery antennae and the females have thin antennae.
+Argema mittrei wings have large eyespots, giving the appearance of a large and dangerous creature that should not be attacked.